Learn and understand what is Pilot Testing and explore its objective, steps to perform, comparison, etc. through this tutorial:

 - Checking the response of the end-users

 - Getting the information for the overall progress of the project.

-Example: Microsoft, Google, HP are a few to name and provide examples of this testing.
+Example: Microsoft, Google, and HP are a few to name and provide examples of this testing.

 - Microsoft: For Windows 10 Pilot testing, the Windows insider program is run by Microsoft.

-- HP: Pilot test of HP products and services are being run online.
+- HP: Pilot tests of HP products and services are being run online.
 Refer to this for an insight into how the Pilot test is a part of the process.